 However, it may cost more to deploy a private cloud, especially if the business is managing the private cloud themselves.
 Often, organizations that use private clouds will end up with a hybrid cloud deployment, incorporating some public cloud services for the sake of efficiency.

-A hosted private cloud is off-premises instead of on-premises, meaning the cloud servers are not physically located on the grounds of the organization using them.
+A hosted private cloud is off-premise instead of on-premise, meaning the cloud servers are not physically located on the grounds of the organization using them.
 Instead, a third party manages and hosts the cloud remotely.

 As described above, an internal private cloud is hosted on an organization's own premises, and is managed by them internally.
 Unlike with a hosted private cloud, the organization manages and operates the internal private cloud themselves.
 Typically, this means they will purchase the servers, keep them up and running, and administer the software that runs on the servers.